Descanonge/filefinder/docs/source/usage.rst

 Retrieve files
 ++++++++++++++

-Files can be retrieved with the :func:`Finder.get_files` method, or from the :attr:`Finder.files` attribute.
+Files can be retrieved with the :meth:`.Finder.get_files` method, or from the :attr:`.Finder.files` attribute.
 Both will automatically scan the directory for matching files and cache the results for future accesses.
 The files are stored in alphabetical order.